 NOW FOODS Peppermint Oil is a pure product.
 This peppermint oil is excellent for aromatherapy.
 You can also dilute it in a carrier oil for topical applications.

-On Amazon, the product has an average rating of 4.7 stars out of 5.0.
-Verified buyers attest to how effective this product is when you want to drive or keep mice away.
+Buyers attest to how effective this product is when you want to drive or keep mice away.
 Other reviewers note that this product has a stronger scent than other brands.
-This peppermint oil costs anywhere from $ to $$ for a two-pack set of four-ounce bottles.

 Other benefits of peppermint oil